wotGPT/ccna-labs/README.md

 ## Notes

-- Each lab includes screenshots, configuration verification, and documented results.
+- Each lab includes screenshots, configuration verification, troubleshooting steps, and documented results.
 - Labs are designed to build progressively from networking fundamentals to enterprise routing, switching, IPv6, security, services, and troubleshooting.
 - All labs are created and documented using Cisco Packet Tracer and GitHub.